Join Us & Get Wine 101 Course 75% Off

 Carménère

-FACT: Chile makes 98% of the world’s Carménère
+FACT: Chile produces the vast majority of the world’s Carménère.

-Although notoriously difficult to pronounce, Carménère is one easy drinker.
-With fleshy fruit and an attractive herbal spice, it goes well with many different dishes from BBQ short ribs to corn tamales.
+Although a bit difficult to pronounce at first, Carménère is one easy drinker.
+With its fleshy fruit and attractive herbal spice, it pairs well with many dishes, from BBQ short ribs to corn tamales.
 Styles range from plummy and opulent with sweeter oak aging, to fresher versions with wild herb and bell pepper notes.

-• Names to look out for: Lapostolle , Montes , Santa Carolina , Errazuriz , Valle Secreto , Viña Ventisquero .
+• Names to look out for: Concha y Toro, Montes Alpha, Lapostolle, Montes, Santa Carolina, Errazuriz, Valle Secreto, Viña Ventisquero

 Pais (aka Mission, Misíon, Criolla) wine grapes illustration - Wine Folly

-At the heart of the revival of Pais is a revival of ancestral winemaking techniques, which wine hipsters call “natural winemaking”.
-With minimal intervention in the winery (or often garage), organic and dry-harvested old vines, these wines are usually small production and available in specialist natural wine merchants.
+At the heart of the revival of País is a revival of ancestral winemaking techniques, aka natural winemaking.
+With minimal intervention in the winery (or sometimes in the garage), and often made from organic, dry-harvested old vines, these wines are usually small-production and available from specialist natural wine merchants.
 Funky, earthy and often surprising, they show rustic fruit flavors and sometimes floral notes.

-Taking on a beaujolais nouveau-style, modern País wines use carbonic maceration to capture fresh fruit flavors and a light, crisp finish.
+Modern País wines often use carbonic maceration.
+This captures fresh fruit flavors and a light, crisp finish.
 These are perfect quaffers to drink chilled beside the pool.
-Along the same lines is a dabble into sparkling pink País – a light and fruity bubbly made in the traditional champenoise method offering excellent value for money.
+Along the same lines is a dabble into sparkling pink País — a light, fruity, bubbly made in the traditional Champenoise method, offering excellent value for money.

 Bonarda (aka Charbono, Corbeau, Douce Noir) wine grapes illustration - Wine Folly

 If País was the most-planted red variety in Chile, Argentina’s equivalent would be Bonarda.
-Before the Malbec boom, Bonarda was the most widely-planted red grape and suffered a similar historical treatment as País: downgraded to table wine and abandoned as it lost out on the fashion stakes.
-Bonarda is back.
-By the way, the Bonarda in Argentina is a different grape than the Bonarda from Italy and is also known as Charbono, Corbeau or Douce Noir.
+Before the Malbec boom, growers planted Bonarda widely, but they downgraded it to table wine and largely abandoned it as it fell out of fashion.
+But Bonarda is back.
+By the way, the Bonarda in Argentina is a different grape than the Bonarda from Italy and is also known as Charbono, Corbeau, or Douce Noir.

 Traditional Bonarda

-Historically pipped as Malbec’s little brother, it was often seen as an alternative to Malbec, and vinified in the same way.
-More traditional Bonarda wines are jammy and fruit-forward coming from warmer regions.
+Historically pipped as Malbec’s little brother, it was often seen as an alternative to Malbec and was vinified in the same way.
+More traditional Bonarda wines are jammy and fruit-forward, coming from warmer regions.

-Treated with shorter maceration periods and some whole cluster carbonic maceration, this new clan of Bonarda are lighter, fruitier and perfect to enjoy chilled over lunch.
+Winemakers use shorter maceration periods and some whole-cluster carbonic maceration.
+The result: lighter, fruitier Bonarda, perfect chilled over lunch.
 The rise in light sparkling pink wines coming from the variety is also something to cast your eye on.

 Serious Bonarda

-In recent years, you’ll find a few new Bonarda plantations popping up on prime vine-estate in the highlands of the Uco Valley in Argentina, which proves just how seriously winemakers are once again taking the variety.
-Delving into the potential quality of Bonarda, these wines don’t come cheap but they don’t taste cheap either.
-Most producers skip the oak, and age wines in cement eggs, resulting in more linear, dark fruit and floral Bonarda with finesse.
+In recent years, you’ll find a few new Bonarda plantations popping up on prime vineyard sites in the highlands of the Uco Valley in Argentina, which proves just how seriously winemakers are once again taking the variety.
+Delving into the potential quality of Bonarda, these wines don’t come cheap, but they don’t taste cheap either.
+Most producers skip oak and age wines in concrete eggs, resulting in a more linear, dark-fruit-and-floral Bonarda with finesse.

 Torrontes wine grapes illustration - Wine Folly

-A perfume bomb in the nose, Torrontes is locally known as “the liar” as its floral, fruity and tropical notes trick you into thinking you might have a sweet wine, but the mouth is, to the contrary, bone dry and occasionally a little bitter.
-If you want the sweeter finish, try one of the late harvest (sweet wine) versions.
+Torrontés is a perfume bomb in the nose.
+Locally called ‘the liar,’ its floral, fruity, and tropical aromas suggest sweetness—but the wine is bone dry and occasionally a bit bitter.
+If you want a sweeter finish, try a late-harvest (sweet wine) version.
 When made well, it’s like the vinous equivalent of a gin and tonic!

 • Tannat

-Uruguay’s emblematic grape, Tannat is a dark and dry red wine with high acidity and high tannins.
-It’s a tougher one to tame, so some of the best Tannat wines come from long periods of oak and longer periods of bottle aging.
-Another way to soften Tannat’s character is blending it with lighter, fruitier varieties and many vintners in Uruguay blend it with Merlot and even Pinot Noir.
+Tannat, Uruguay’s emblematic grape, produces dark, dry reds.
+It has high acidity and tannins.
+It’s a tougher one to tame, so some of the best Tannat wines come from long oak aging and longer bottle aging.
+Winemakers soften Tannat’s character by blending it with lighter, fruitier varieties; many vintners in Uruguay blend it with Merlot and even Pinot Noir.
 Try Tannat from Uruguay (especially the Canelones region) and from northern Argentina near Salta.

 • Carignan / Cariñena